Thank you for reading our post, please rate this article at the end.

 Q: What size tent is best for a family of 4?

 A: The general rule for picking a tent is to choose a tent that is rated twice the number of people you need to accommodate.
-Therefore, the right tent size for a family of 4 should be rated as an 8-person tent if you want to stay comfortably.
-Alternatively, consider the footprint, and choose a tent that can accommodate at least four sleeping pads.
+Therefore, the right tent size for a family of 4 should be an 8-person tent to stay comfortably.
+Alternatively, consider the footprint and choose a tent that can accommodate at least four sleeping pads.

-Q: What are the 4 types of tents?
+Q: What are the four types of tents?

-A: There’re various tent designs, but most can be largely categorized into A-frame, Pyramid, hoop, and Dome tents.
+A: There are various tent designs, but most can be categorized mainly into A-frame, Pyramid, hoop, and Dome tents.